John M. Smith (bishop): Coadjutor Bishop and Bishop of Trenton

-On November 21, 1995, Smith was appointed coadjutor bishop of the Diocese of Trenton.
+On November 21, 1995, Smith was appointed coadjutor bishop of Trenton.
 He succeeded Bishop John C. Reiss as the ninth bishop of Trenton upon the latter's resignation on June 30, 1997.

 In 2002, Smith removed a priest accused of molesting a young boy from an administrative position in the diocese.
 The diocese had reported the allegation to the Monmouth County prosecutor's office when it was first made in 1990, but prosecutors had decided not to file criminal charges because of insufficient evidence.
 Smith relieved the priest of his duties following a review of personnel files to ensure the public's confidence in the clergy.

 Retirement and legacy

 On June 4, 2010, David M. O'Connell was named coadjutor bishop of the diocese, and on December 1, 2010, Pope Benedict VI accepted Smith's resignation as bishop of Trenton.

 John Smith died in Morris Hall Meadows Home in Lawrenceville, New Jersey, on January 22, 2019, following a long illness.

-In November 2020, a Vatican investigation into defrocked cardinal Theodore McCarrick identified Smith as one of three bishops who "provided inaccurate and incomplete information to the Holy See regarding McCarrick’s sexual conduct with young adults" when McCarrick was a candidate for the post of Archbishop of Washington in 2000.
+In November 2020, a Vatican investigation into McCarrick, now defrocked, identified Smith as one of three bishops who "provided inaccurate and incomplete information to the Holy See regarding McCarrick’s sexual conduct with young adults" when McCarrick was a candidate for the post of Archbishop of Washington in 2000.